bDunph/ImmersAV/README.md

 # ImmersAV
 by Bryan Dunphy

-ImmersAV is an open source toolkit for immersive audiovisual composition using interactive machine learning techniques.
+ImmersAV is an open source toolkit for immersive audiovisual composition.
+It was built around a focused approach to composition based on generative audio, raymarching and interactive machine learning techniques.

 ## Aims:
 - Provide well defined, independent areas for generating audio and visual material.